-1. It is decidable and unitary, meaning that if there is a unifier then there exists a most general unifier.

-- 2. It does not depend on typing (or on arity).
-As a result, it is possible to add it to the evaluator for MLTS based on untyped terms. - 3.
-The only form of $\beta$ -conversion that is needed to solve such unification problems is what is called $\beta_0$ -conversion which is a form of the $\beta$ rule that equates $(\lambda x.t)x$ with t.
+- 2. It is unitary, meaning that if there is a unifier then there exists a most general unifier. - 3.
+It does not depend on typing (or on arity).
+As a result, it is possible to add it to the evaluator for MLTS based on untyped terms. - 4.
+The only form of β -conversion that is needed to solve such unification problems is what is called β_0 -conversion which is a form of the β rule that equates $(\lambda x.t)x$ with t.

-An equivalent way to write the $\beta_0$ -conversion rule (assuming the presence of $\alpha$ -conversion) is that $(\lambda x.t)y$ converts to t[y/x] provided that y is not free in $\lambda x.t$ .
-Notice that applying $\beta_0$ reduction actually makes a term smaller and does not introduce new $\beta$ redexes: as a result it is not a surprise that such unification (and, hence, matching) has low computational complexity (the paper [Qian, 1996] claims that such unification is, in fact, solvable in linear time).
+An equivalent way to write the β_0 -conversion rule (assuming the presence of α -conversion) is that $(\lambda x.t)y$ converts to t[y/x] provided that y is not free in $\lambda x.t$.
+Notice that applying β_0 reduction actually makes a term get smaller: as a result it is not a surprise that such unification (and, hence, matching) has low computational complexity.